- Undergraduate Math Courses

 - Frequently Asked Questions

 A student who is considering a degree in mathematics should begin learning about the requirements early in the sophomore year or before.
 This is also a good time to make an initial appointment with a Departmental advisor.
 Note that inappropriate course election decisions made at an early stage may result in missed opportunities to take infrequently offered courses or their prerequisites.
-The decision to major or minor in mathematics should be made by the end of the sophomore year and officially registered by filling out a Declaration Form in the Undergraduate Mathematics Office (2082 East Hall).
+The decision to major or minor in mathematics should be made by the end of the sophomore year and officially registered by filling out a Declaration Form with a Departmental Advisor.
 During your first counseling session as a declared student of mathematics, you should plan a possible sequence of courses to fulfill your degree's requirements.
 Of course, as you progress through the program, you may make many changes to this initial plan.
 Before you register for courses for each subsequent semester, you should make an advising appointment to review your progress with an advisor and revise your plan for the remaining semesters.
 Regular advising is your best guarantee for completing the program in a timely manner.

 There are six distinct major programs in mathematics: Pure Mathematics, Honors Mathematics, Mathematical Sciences, Actuarial Mathematics, Mathematics of Finance and Risk Management, and the Secondary Mathematics Teaching Certificate.
 The Mathematical Sciences Major is designed for the student interested in mathematics and its applications and splits up into eight subprograms depending on the particular applications.
 Although each of these programs has its own requirements and conditions, the prerequisites and basic courses are the same throughout.